cmu-db/noisepage/script/testing/oltpbench/README.md

   - *In theory, if the same config are conflicting between config files and command line options, the config from __command line option should prevail__*

 ## Test workflow
-- Start the NoisePage DB process as a Python subprocess
+- Start by invoking `run_oltpbench.py`
+  - Load the config file passed in and start an instance of the database with any server_args specified in the config
+  - Create a test suite for the whole config file and runs the test suite
+  - Create a `TestOLTPBench` object for the test execution
+    - Pass command line options and configs in to the constructor
     - Try to locate the NoisePage binary
-  - Kill all the lingering processes on the NoisePage port
-  - Start the NoisePage DB process
-- Read the test case configs
-- `run_pre_suite`: Pre test suite tasks
+  - Run the test suite by calling `.run()` function of `TestOLTPBench`
+- Run pre suite tasks: `.run_pre_suite()` function of `TestOLTPBench`
   - Clean the possible residual local [oltpbench](https://github.com/oltpbenchmark/oltpbench) workspace
-  - Git clone the [oltpbench](https://github.com/oltpbenchmark/oltpbench) repo
+  - Download and install the [oltpbench](https://github.com/oltpbenchmark/oltpbench) from GitHub
   - [optional] *Checkout to the specified branch*
 - Iterate through all the test cases
+  - (Re)start the NoisePage DB process as a Python subprocess
+    - Kill all the lingering processes on the NoisePage port
+    - Start the NoisePage DB process
-  - `run_pre_test`: Pre test case tasks
+  - Run pre test case tasks: `.run_pre_test()` function of `TestCaseOLTPBench`
     - Create the database and tables for the OLTP benchmark specified
     - Load the data to tables
   - Run the test case command as a subprocess